Some Americans say they'll go without health insurance as ACA rates spike

 "They'll kind of go to the ER and get what they need fixed with a band aid, and then not get long-term care," Sheth said.

-This can have wider ripple effects because an increase in uncompensated hospital care can drive up costs for other patients, as facilities seek to recoup the costs, according to Sternthal.
+This can have wider ripple effects because an increase in uncompensated hospital care can drive up costs for other patients, as facilities seek to recoup the costs, according to Sternthal, who supports an extension of the ACA tax credits.

 "Every delay locks families into decisions that harm their health and their financial stability, but then also reverberates out into the business community, the local community," she said.